cevgenerator/mp3_audio_analyzer/README.md

 A real-time MP3 audio analyzer (in development) using [mpg123](https://mpg123.de/), [PortAudio](https://portaudio.com/) and [FFTW](https://fftw.org/).

-Currently, the project plays back MP3 files while decoding them to raw PCM audio.
-Future versions will analyze the audio data in real-time and output the results (e.g., for audio-reactive graphics).
+Currently, the project plays back MP3 files while decoding them to raw PCM audio and performing a Fast Fourier Transform.
+Future versions will further analyze the audio data in real-time and output the results (e.g., for audio-reactive graphics).

 *Note: This project is under active development.
-Playback is functional; analysis features will be added soon.*
+Playback is functional; further analysis features will be added soon.*

 ---